gawel/pyquery/pyquery/README.txt

 - EVENTS: nothing to do with server side might be used later for automatic ajax
 - CORE UI EFFECTS: did hide and show the rest doesn't really makes sense on server side
-- AJAX: don't make sense on server side
+- AJAX: doesn't make sense on server side